awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 ## Aggregating inventory data to see counts of instances that collect specific types of data<a name="sysman-inventory-aggregate-type"></a>

-You can use the AWS Systems Manager [GetInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetInventory.html) API action to view aggregated counts of instances that collect one or more inventory types and data types\.
-For example, the `AWS:InstanceInformation` inventory type enables you to view an aggregate of operating systems by using the GetInventory API action with the `AWS:InstanceInformation.PlatformType` data type\.
+You can use the AWS Systems Manager [GetInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetInventory.html) API operation to view aggregated counts of instances that collect one or more inventory types and data types\.
+For example, the `AWS:InstanceInformation` inventory type enables you to view an aggregate of operating systems by using the GetInventory API operation with the `AWS:InstanceInformation.PlatformType` data type\.
 Here is an example AWS CLI command and output:

 ```
 aws ssm get-inventory --aggregators "Expression=AWS:InstanceInformation.PlatformType"